PREMIER Bankcard® Mastercard® Credit Card

-First Premier also charges 3 percent for foreign transactions, up to $39 for late or returned payments and $29 for an additional card for an authorized user.
+PREMIER Bankcard also charges 3 percent for foreign transactions, up to $39 for late or returned payments and $29 for an additional card for an authorized user.

 If you want a higher credit limit, which you can apply for after 13 months, you’ll have to pay another fee that’s equal to 25 percent of the increase.